Skip to main content

 If you REALLY need money for your project, get a job and start saving your paycheck!
 If this means your idea can't start today, that's completely fine (a project started in desperation is not attractive to investors anyway), correct your own financial situation before worrying about BCH.
 Bitcoin Cash will still be around once you're in a position to start contributing.
 Unlike resources rained down from the community, you will have a realistic appreciation of the value of funding you worked hard to earn and be far more creative and efficient with using it towards your desired impact.
 If you won't demonstrate your belief and seriousness about your project by investing your own money into funding your idea, why do you expect anyone else will?

-If the project is too expensive to save the required funding, then get creative about ways to lower costs or find a different idea.
+If the project is too expensive to personally save the required funding, then get creative about ways to lower costs or find a different idea.
 If you are interested in raising money and have never done venture capital in the fiat world, then Bitcoin Cash is probably not the place to start.

 Good luck!